Future!Peter: Ahahaha, I see you and your counterpart have taken to calling eachother by your first names. It's good to know you've...bonded.

 Cidolfas Orlandu/Orlandeau (differing translations) of Final Fantasy Tactics is generally known by either his last name or as T.G.
 Cid (short for Thunder God Cid).
 The game system itself refers to him by his last name, though every other character is referred to by their first name.

 Aldebert Steiner of Final Fantasy IX is almost always referred to as Steiner, or occasionally "Rusty" by Zidane.
 He also holds the privilege of being the only Final Fantasy character to have his surname determined by the player.

-Not exactly a true full name, but it still counts: Solid Snake from the Metal Gear series is usually addressed as "Snake" and never as "Solid", even when he is mentioned alongside his clone brothers, "Solidus" and "Liquid", who share the "Snake" codename.
+Not exactly a true full name, but it still counts: Solid Snake is usually addressed as "Snake" and never as "Solid", even when he is mentioned alongside his clone brothers, "Solidus" and "Liquid", who share the "Snake" codename.
 "Big Shell Evil", one of the "Snake Tales" in Metal Gear Solid 2: Substance even lampshades this.

 Also happens to Solid Snake's predecessor, "Naked Snake", but in his case its justified since he's the original "Snake" and calling a man "Naked" doesn't exactly sound right.
 This switches to Full-Name Basis when people start calling him "Big Boss".

 Of course none of these are their real names, only code names.

 Played straight with Colorado Senator Steven Armstrong, who is only referred to as "Steven" one time when Kevin explains who he is.
 Afterwards, everyone just calls him "Armstrong".
 Strangely enough, his Boss health meter just labels him as "Senator", and the credits list him as "Steven".

 Chloe Valens of Tales of Legendia would prefer to call people by their last names Valens.